Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Real-World Data

 \section{Experiments on Real-World Data}

-We conduct extensive experiments to comprehensively evaluate the effectiveness, robustness, and generalizability of LSG-VAE.
+We evaluate the effectiveness, robustness, and generalizability of VolDy-VAE through experiments on benchmark forecasting tasks.
 Our evaluation focuses on large-scale real-world probabilistic time series forecasting tasks, followed by ablation studies, qualitative analysis, generalization experiments, and efficiency comparisons.

-To rigorously evaluate LSG-VAE against SOTA methods, we conduct extensive experiments under two established evaluation protocols.
-First, we follow the comprehensive benchmarking setting introduced in ProbTS~\cite{Zhang2024ProbTS}, which provides a unified framework for comparing both point and probabilistic time series forecasters under standard accuracy metrics~\cite{Zhang2024ProbTS}.
-In addition, we align this setting with recent VAE-based generative forecasting work, such as $K^2$VAE, to ensure fair comparison across deterministic and probabilistic models~\cite{Wu2025K2VAE}.
-Second, we adopt the experimental protocol commonly used by recent SOTA diffusion models for time series forecasting, which focuses on probabilistic calibration and distributional quality, as exemplified by NsDiff~\cite{Ye2025NsDiff}.
+We conduct experiments under the ProbTS/$K^2$VAE protocol~\cite{Zhang2024ProbTS,Wu2025K2VAE}, a benchmark covering both point and probabilistic forecasters across diverse long-horizon settings.
+Under this unified protocol, we compare against 12 competitive baselines, including NsDiff~\cite{Ye2025NsDiff} as an additional diffusion-based baseline.